Runes: Facts And History About Odin’s Secret Language

 The Vikings' use of runic codes has long baffled linguists and historians.
 Why did Vikings sometimes use codes when they wrote in runes?
 Were the messages secret, or did they have other reasons for encrypting their runic texts?
 Researchers still don't know for sure.

 About 80 inscriptions with different rune codes exist around Scandinavia and the British Isles.
-The oldest inscriptions can be dated back to the 800s.
+The oldest inscriptions date back to the 800s.

 The mysterious Viking code – jötunvillur – that has long eluded researchers has likely been deciphered.
 It might help solve the mystery of the Vikings' secret codes found in many forms and contexts.